s-leger/crazy-vh-test/README.md

-# crazy-vh-test
+# Crazy vh test

 In Safari on iOS `100vh` is as high as the viewport *as long as the document is not higher than the viewport*.
 If the document is higher than the viewport, `100vh` is as high as the document.
 Which is insane.

 ## The solution